Richard04869/Richard04869.github.io/about.md

 permalink: /about/
 ---

-Currently on Undergrad in Mathematic, GT
+Currently on Undergrad in Mathematics, GT

 ### More Information